jakiiii/jtro-auth/README.md

 ]
 ```

 Now go to [customuserauth](https://github.com/jakiiii/django-custom-user-auth/tree/master/src/customuserauth/customuserauth) app and you will see a folder **restconf**.
-Move set up on your project jsut like this.
+Move and set up on your project just like this.
 Now go to your *settings.py* file and past this line.

 ```
 # REST FRAMEWORK PERMISSION